barry4356/finance_weekly_reports/Report.md

 ## Notes
 * 9/18  First Paycheck From NGC, started fresh set of reports
-* 10/01 Payed off some debt, but overall debt:value improved
+* 10/01 Payed off some debt, bought a Camry
+* 10/14 Trending in the right direction... no car payments yet though